BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Desktop-Wallet-V2.md

 [![BLOC WALLET DESKTOP](images/BLOC-gui-wallet/2.0.2/video.jpg)](https://www.youtube.com/watch?v=ZqTEG78N_Tk)

-## **Guide**

-1. How to download the [BLOC](https://bloc.money) wallet and install it on your computer
-2. How to setup the [BLOC](https://bloc.money) wallet for instant mining
-3. Check the mining reward and pending balance

 ## **Download**

-First we need to go on the [BLOC.MONEY](https://bloc.money) website and click on the [DOWNLOAD](https://bloc.money/download) button from the top menu.
+First we need to go on the BLOC website and click on the [DOWNLOAD](https://bloc.money/download) button from the top menu.

 From here, you can download the exclusive range of BLOC softwares.